Name: Kerryn Wise

-DIS/PLACE: Exploring Kinesthetic Empathy in Virtual Reality, TaPRA Performance and New Technologies Conference: Immersive and Interactive Technologies and Live Performance, University of South Wales, Cardiff , 6 April 2019.
+DIS/PLACE: Exploring Kinaesthetic Empathy in Virtual Reality, TaPRA Performance and New Technologies Conference: Immersive and Interactive Technologies and Live Performance, University of South Wales, Cardiff , 6 April 2019.

-Dance and Contemporary Performance: Innovation through Practice in Virtual Reality, Immersive Stroytelling Symposium, Liverpool Screen School, LJMU, 14th December 2018.
+Dance and Contemporary Performance: Innovation through Practice in Virtual Reality, Immersive Storytelling Symposium, Liverpool Screen School, LJMU, 14th December 2018.

 Borderlines V: Falling, Standing, Performing Conference, De Montfort University, Leicester, 22nd June 2017.

 Kerryn has been devising and choreographing work for the past fifteen years.
 She has recently movement directed an AHRC touring physical theatre work exploring binary code and human language, commissioned by Prof. Gabriel Egan (DMU), which toured to six university venues across 2018.

 She has received regular Arts Council England funding and has shown her work at a range of festivals, theatres and venues nationally including the National Review of Live Art, Sensitive Skin Festival, NEAT, NottDance and others.